PRInTS: Reward Modeling for Long-Horizon Information Seeking: Experiments

 \subsection{Results and Discussion}

-\paragraph{\ours substantially outperforms existing PRMs on foundation models.} \Cref{tab:qwen3_eval} presents long-horizon information-seeking task results using the open-source Qwen3-32B as the LLM agent.
-Across all benchmarks, including FRAMES, GAIA, and WebWalkerQA, \ours consistently achieves substantial gains over the base agent.
-For instance, on GAIA Level 1 and 2, \ours surpasses the base agent by 14.5\% and 9.6\% absolute accuracy, respectively, whereas other baselines yield only marginal improvements or sometimes even reduce performance.
-Although StepWiser is trained on the same annotated dataset as \ours, it provides only a 1.5\% absolute average accuracy gain (cf. 9.3\% improvement with \ours).
-This illustrates the limitation of binary correctness signals, which provide only coarse supervision and fail to capture multiple quality dimensions that influence the usefulness of a trajectory step in long-horizon information seeking.
-However, even baselines that generate richer outputs do not bridge this gap.
-Verbal-progress -- which produces scalar progress estimates -- and Web-Shepherd -- which generates and evaluates multi-item checklists -- both offer more expressive signals than binary labels but still fall short, adding marginal gains of 0.2\% and 0.5\% absolute average accuracy respectively.
-This shows that having continuous scores alone does not guarantee effective test-time guidance.
-In contrast, \ours is trained to produce multi-factor analyses and a dense comparative score grounded in both information-gain estimation and pairwise preference learning.
-This design choice enables it to identify subtle yet important quality differences between candidate steps and select the most informative next step, leading to better information-seeking behavior.
+\paragraph{\ours substantially outperforms existing PRMs on foundation models.} \Cref{tab:qwen3_eval} shows \ours consistently achieves substantial gains over the Qwen3-32B base agent across all long-horizon information-seeking benchmarks.
+Stepwiser yields only a 1.5\% absolute average accuracy gain compared to 9.3\% with \ours despite using the same data, highlighting the limitations of the coarse supervision binary correctness provides.
+Yet, expressiveness alone is insufficient: even baselines with richer outputs -- Verbal-progress (scalar) and Web-Shepherd (multi-item checklists) -- add only marginal gains of 0.2\% and 0.5\%, respectively.
+In contrast, \ours is trained to derive multi-factor analyses before outputting a dense comparative score grounded in both information-gain estimation and pairwise preference learning, letting it identify subtle yet key quality differences and select the most informative steps.